John Jay Chapman was born 2 March 1862, and died 4 November 1933.

 - All progress is experimental.

 John Jay Chapman was an American poet, author, dramatist, and critic.
 He attacked the get-rich-quick morality of the post-Civil War “Gilded Age” in political action and in his writing.
 A lawyer by profession, he first attracted attention to his writing as a gifted essayist.
+Chapman wrote 25 books.
 He is the author of The Treason and Death of Benedict Arnold – A Play for a Greek Theatre.
+His book of essays Memories and Milestones was well-received.

 Please click here for our Literary Birthday Calendar